'Is this genocide?'

 Guernica - Picasso - Palestine colours

-3rd in our series of 4 webinars with academics and UN Special Rapporteur on the situation of human rights in in the Palestinian territory occupied since 1967
+3rd in our series of 4 webinars co-organized by the UN Special Rapporteur on the situation of human rights in in the Palestinian territory occupied since 1967

 Guernica - Picasso - Palestine colours